 What it shows:

-While some of the information, such as IP address, country, region, city, are self-explanatory, I will explain the terms you hear least frequently.
+While some of the information, such as IP address, country, region, and city, are self-explanatory, I will explain the terms you hear least frequently.

 You can use this tool easily by following these steps: